huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_audit_log_policy.md

 * `id` - The resource ID.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 5 minutes.
+* `update` - Default is 5 minutes.
+* `delete` - Default is 5 minutes.

 ## Import

 The DDS audit log policy can be imported using the instance ID, e.g.: